School Schedule and Attendance Policy

 Pickup/Drop off Times and Instructions

-When dropping your child off in the morning or picking up in the afternoon, they should enter the building only through the SOUTH DOOR (to the right when facing school buildings).
-In the morning, access to the building is not allowed before 8:10 am, so please do not knock at the doors before that time.
+When dropping your child off in the morning or picking up in the afternoon, grades 1 and 2 should enter the building only through the SOUTH DOOR (to the right when facing the big school building).
+For grades 3 and 4, enter the building only through the NORTH DOOR (to the left when facing the big school building).
+Grades 5th – 8th should enter their classrooms via the ramp to their building.
+In the morning, access to the classrooms is not allowed before 8:10 am, so please do not knock at the doors before that time.
 In the afternoon, pick up is at the gathering area outside of the south door.
 Thank you for your attention to this!

 - Children are to be dropped off only after 8:00 am.
 There will be no supervision for them before that.
 Please follow the drop-off traffic pattern for your child.

 - Any children dropped-off before 8:00 am will go to our before school care program.
 Parents will be charged a fee for this service.
-Please arrange this beforehand directly with the office.
+Please arrange this beforehand directly with the Before & After Care program.

 - No children are allowed in the buildings before 8:10 am